Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 - Airiona is reminded of Yahaira but realizes they are the same but different in their goals

   Max: Some compete for the love of the sport others for the glory/fame or money it brings.
 There also those that crave power or compete simply for the challenge it brings.
 For me, those are simply means to an end.
-At first, I thought I had something to prove to show the world that I could be the best which meant I needed to be the best
+At first, I thought I had something to prove to show the world that I could be the best which meant I needed to be the best.
+I wanted fame to be recgonized.
+But I reliezed it's not about me.
+I am fighting for everyone

   Airiona: he's just like

-  [flashback]Yahaira: Some fight for the love of the battle others for the glory/fame or money it brings.
+  [flashback]Bursun: Some fight for the love of the battle others for the glory/fame or money it brings.
 There also those that crave power or compete simply for the challenge it brings.
 For me, those are simply means to an end.
 All I want is to be able to live in peace.

   Airiona: no he's different.
 He wants redefine what it means to be a Cybervator to show everyone that there are no limits.

+  Max: I want to change the perception of who can be a cybervator.
+In the future will kids like Me won't be designated as fans and told they can't be a Cybervator because they will be able to point back to Me and say I can.

+  Airiona: Max is going to change the perception of who can be a cybervator in the future will kids like Max won't be designated as just fans and told they can't be a Cybervator because they will be able to point to Max and say I can.

   Image of Max standing with every one on mountain smiling facing his foe while Yahaira stands ahead of everyone frowning alone on a mountain facing his foe

 Max passes out at the end of his match